samueljacobs98/amadaius/README.md

 #### `asPartial()`

-Converts the `PromptTemplate` into a `PartialPromptTemplate`, allowing you to partially apply data over multiple steps.
+Returns a `PartialPromptTemplate` based on a `PromptTemplate`, allowing you to partially apply data over multiple steps.

 **Signature**